 Review Decisionmaker for matters involving a Faculty, Other Academic Appointee, or Postdoctoral Researcher respondents

 The Provost (or designee) serves as the Review Decisionmaker for matters involving Faculty, Other Academic Appointees, or Postdoctoral Researchers respondents.
 Unless the Respondent is an appointee under Statute 11.1 and the sanction is termination of appointment/employment, the Provost’s decision is final and unreviewable within the University.
 If the Respondent is appointed under Statute 11.1 and the Provost has decided to impose the sanction of termination of employment, then the matter will next proceed under the process set forth in Statute 11.4.

 Review Decisionmaker for matters involving staff respondents

-The Associate Vice President for Human Resources serves as the Review Decisionmaker for matters involving staff respondents.
+The Associate Vice President for Human Resources (or designee) serves as the Review Decisionmaker for matters involving staff respondents.

 1On August 24, 2021, the Department of Education (ED), in accordance with a federal court order, provided an update regarding the regulations implementing Title IX of the Education Amendments of 1972, as amended in 2020.
 Specifically, the ED ceased enforcement of the part of § 106.45(b)(6)(i) regarding the prohibition against statements not subject to cross-examination.
 Therefore, the University amended the procedures for the Formal Resolution Process for Title IX Sexual Harassment.